-Foam rollers appear to be everywhere, from gyms and athlete’s homes to the shelves of your local big box store.
-“Rolling out” using a foam roller has become extremely popular in the fitness world because it is believed to help loosen and ease sore muscles before and after a workout.
+Foam rollers fascia appear to be everywhere, from gyms and athlete’s homes to the shelves of your local big box store.
+“Rolling out” using a foam roller release has become extremely popular in the fitness world because it is believed to help loosen and ease sore muscles before and after a workout.
 But is there merit to this claim?
-What does a foam roller actually do?
+What does a foam rolling fascia actually do?

-At Strong Life Chiropractic in Lithia, FL, we believe foam rollers can help patients suffering from muscular pain to perform self-myofascial release on their own, but only if it is done properly.
-Without a solid understanding of your body’s fascia and what it does, it’s nearly impossible to accurately target pain points and put foam rollers to good use.
+At Strong Life Chiropractic in Lithia, FL, we believe fascia foam rollers can help patients suffering from muscular pain to perform self-myofascial release on their own, but only if it is done properly.
+Without a solid understanding of your body’s fascia and what it does, it’s nearly impossible to accurately target pain points and put foam roller fascia to good use.

-Many people think foam rollers are useful for lengthening and removing knots from our muscles, but this is not technically true.
+Many people think fascia foam roller are useful for lengthening and removing knots from our muscles, but this is not technically true.
 What foam rollers actually aim to do is release tension in the fascia.

 The fascia is a connective tissue that spreads throughout your entire body.
 Fascia surrounds every bone, organ, nerve, and muscle in your body like a web, contributing to the stability of your musculoskeletal system.
 Although the tissue is typically relaxed and pliable, it is largely composed of collagen, making it extremely strong.